uraimo/SwiftyGPIO/README.md

 print("Value: "+String(gp01.value))
 ```

-This example makes a led blink with a frequency of 150ms:
+This second example makes a led blink with a frequency of 150ms:

 ```Swift
 import Glibc